GiovaneForlenza/contact_agenda/README.md

 # Contact Agenda
-A simple way to store information about your contacts
+A simple way to store information about your contacts This project was developed in 3 days using only Python, Tkinter for the GUI and SQLite for the DB

 # Contact Information
 Every contact has the following information